OfficeDev/office-js-docs-pr/docs/develop/office-add-ins-development-kit-overview.md

 <img src="../images/office-add-ins-development-kit-preview-your-office-add-in.png" width="500" alt="Screenshot shows Preview your Office add-in in Office Add-ins Development Kit"/>

 The extension then checks that the prerequisites are met before debugging starts.
 Check the terminal for detailed information if there are issues with your environment.
-After this process, the Office desktop application launches and sideloads the sample add-in.
+After this process, the Office desktop application launches and sideloads the add-in.

 ### Stop Previewing Your Office Add-in